 First, it’s important to note that it is not possible to reach Angel Falls by car, since there are no roads in the area.
 The most popular way to visit the Falls is by flying to the town of Canaima, Venezuela.
 There are no direct flights to Canaima from Caracas, Venezuela — you must first fly to Ciudad Bolívar, Venezuela, or Puerto Ordaz, Venezuela.

-Booking your tour in advance is key, and there are many tour companies to choose from.
+Booking your tour in advance is key and there are many tour companies to choose from.
 One that consistently receives good reviews is Angel-Eco Tours, which offers a three-day, two-night Canaima National Park experience.
 The tour includes assistance getting to and from Canaima from Caracas.
-On the first two days, visitors tour other sights in the area, and on the third day, they depart for the Falls in a motorized canoe from Ucaima Port.
+On the first two days, visitors tour other sights in the area, and on the third day, they depart for the falls in a motorized canoe from Ucaima Port.
 The tour features moderate hikes to nearby lookout points.
 If you’re looking for something more adventurous and challenging, Angel-Eco Tours also offers a nine-day trek that includes Angel Falls and a visit to Roraima, Brazil.

 Osprey Expeditions is another highly rated tour operator that offers treks to Angel Falls and other popular vantage points along the way.
 The company also assists with airport transfers to and from Canaima.

-Another way to visit the Falls is to go through a lodge.
-Waku Lodge is one of the better boutique lodges in the region and offers customized packages for visiting Angel Falls.
+Another way to visit the falls is to go through a lodge.
+Wakü Lodge is one of the better boutique lodges in the region and offers customized packages for visiting Angel Falls.
 Many of these packages include airfare to and from Puerto Ordaz.

-You can also book a flyover tour of the Falls if the boat ride is too much of a time commitment.
+You can also book a flyover tour of the falls if the boat ride is too much of a time commitment.